paloul/babylon-eks-cluster/Readme.md

 `--node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<YOUR CLUSTER NAME>`.
 * In the same section as the node-group-auto-discovery, add: `- --balance-similar-node-groups`
 * In the same section as the node-group-auto-discovery, add: `- --skip-nodes-with-system-pods=false`
-* Find the `image` property and set the right image version to match your Kubernetes cluster, i.e. `image: k8s.gcr.io/autoscaling/cluster-autoscaler:v1.19.1`.
-Version 1.19 is defined in the file
+* Find the `image` property and set the right image version to match your Kubernetes cluster, i.e. `image: k8s.gcr.io/autoscaling/cluster-autoscaler:v1.18.3`.
+Kubernetes Version 1.18 is defined in the file
 `aws-eks-cluster-spec.yaml`.
 If you have changed the version there, you should change it here as well.

 Verify that the Cluster Autoscaler was successfully launched: